pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 == Upgrade Notice ==

+= 1.4.1 =

+This update improves the HTTPS functionality used to find and replace the Pardot URLs.
+If the HTTPS option has not been working for you, please upgrade.

 = 1.4 =

-This updates adds an option to embed HTTPS forms (activate it in Settings > Pardot), adds the "querystring" parameter to the shortcode, makes the form embed code filterable, allows custom overrides for various directory configurations, updates branding, and fixes some bugs.
+This update adds an option to embed HTTPS forms (activate it in Settings > Pardot), adds the "querystring" parameter to the shortcode, makes the form embed code filterable, allows custom overrides for various directory configurations, updates branding, and fixes some bugs.

 = 1.3.10 =

-This updates improves compatibility with WordPress 3.9 in the Visual Editor.
+This update improves compatibility with WordPress 3.9 in the Visual Editor.

 = 1.3.9 =